dasoe/ofxUltralight/README.md

 ### Status

 * For now only CPU rendering, GPU ist yet to come.
 (Please check out [IanByuns work](https://github.com/IanByun/ofxUltralight-byun) for a working GPU solution.
-Or - even better, switch to gpu branch here and help me getting it to work...)
+Or switch to gpu branch here and help me getting it to work...)
 * Basic loading of URLs, Files and raw HTML.
 * Mouse klick and scroll wheel implementation.
 * Basic keyboard implementation.